GreyRook/code-with-style/docs/process/index.md

 * The Development Team (3-9 people) creates the increment during the Sprint.
 It is a self-organizing (choose how to best do their work), cross-functional team (has all competencies to accomplish work without depending on others) that is optimized for flexibility, creativity and productivity.
 * The Product Owner is one person whose job it is to maximize and optimize value of development work.
 The PO organizes the Product Backlog (or delegates it, but is still accountable) and makes sure that the Dev Team understands the Product Backlog items and knows what to work on next.
 Thus, the Product Backlog should be visible, transparent and clear.
 The PO is responsible for ordering the items to best achieve the product vision.
 * The Scrum Master does not decide, the SM is a servant leader.
-The SM helps to understand and promotes the Scrum theory, practices, rules and values and supports Scrum.
+The SM helps to understand and promotes the Scrum values theory, practices and rules  and supports Scrum.

 ## Scrum Events